Fulcrum and Tableau

 Just as Fulcrum specializes in being a data collection tool, Tableau shines as an analytics and visualization platform.
 The last time we posted about Tableau, Katrina showed us some basic data processing steps to get a Fulcrum CSV Data Share into Tableau.
-In this post we’ll go through another method, using GeoJSON Data Shares with the Tableau Web Data Connector (WDC).
+In this post we’ll go through another method, using GeoJSON/CSV Data Shares with a Tableau Web Data Connector (WDC).

 In a nutshell, the WDC gives you the ability to bring data from different sources into Tableau.
 You can read more about the current version of the WDC in the webdataconnector repository on Tableau’s GitHub account.
-The next version of the WDC (2.0) seems like it will be even easier to develop with and has a very well written tutorial.
-WDC 2.0 will only be compatible with Tableau 10.0 and is coming soon.
+The next version (when this blog post was originally written) of the WDC (2.0) seems like it will be even easier to develop with and has a very well written tutorial.
+WDC 2.0 will only be compatible with Tableau 10.0 and is coming soon now available.

-https://tableau.github.io/webdataconnector/Examples/jsonConnector.html when connecting to a server in Tableau.
-You need to have enabled Data Shares and obtained your GeoJSON URL for input into the WDC.
+Bryan, our integrations manager, built a Fulcrum-Tableau WDC that is compatible with Tableau Public and open sourced on GitHub.
+We can add the URL of this connector https://fulcrumapp.github.io/tableau-webdataconnector/ when connecting to a server in Tableau.
+You need to have enabled Data Shares and obtained your GeoJSON/CSV URL for input into the WDC.

 Tableau will connect to the data source and create a local extract database.
 In just a few moments, your Fulcrum Data Share will be loaded as a Data Source for analysis, styling, and visualization in Tableau.
 You can then publish your Workbook to Tableau Public to share with the world or embed it on your own web page!